Story + video by Ann Sussman, RA

 An effective way of ‘seeing’ this is by looking at the house built by a ‘founding modernist’, none other than Walter Gropius, (1883-1969), himself, the founder of the Bauhaus.
 On a rural road, twenty miles west of Boston in Lincoln, MA, the iconic ‘modern’ building looks little like the traditional New England houses in the area with their pitched roofs and shutters.
 Built twenty years after the Great War, in 1938, Gropius’ home has a flat root, slit windows and hidden front door.
 Undeniably, it was unique for its time, but reviewing its design today, psychologists describe it as actually firmly rooted in the past – Gropius’ own horrific one as a German soldier on the ghastly Western Front.
 We learn here how the neuroscience of trauma and how it changes the brain also reframes the history of modern architecture and helps us better understand what humans need to see to be at their best.

-More information about how neuroscience informs our understanding of architecture and reframes its history, is elaborated in the new book, Urban Experience + Design, Contemporary Perspectives on Improving the Public Realm (Routledge, 2021) and in the forthcoming, 2nd edition of Cognitive Architecture (Routledge, 2021) due out in July.
+More information about how neuroscience informs our understanding of architecture and reframes its history, is elaborated in the new book, Urban Experience + Design, Contemporary Perspectives on Improving the Public Realm (Routledge, 2021) and in the 2nd edition of Cognitive Architecture (Routledge, 2021) which came out in July.
 We’ll have more to say about this latter book and its eye-tracking research, which references our work at geneticsofdesign.com, in coming posts.

 Thanks to ArchNewsNow.com for featuring this video, October 7, 2020:

 + ArchDaily.com for printing related articles in September, 2020:

 + in Portuguese, thanks to ArchDaily.com for providing this translation: